418sec/huntr/README.md

 <br />

-Once your disclosure is accepted, within a few minutes, your disclosure will be visible on the platform under the address:
+Once your disclosure is accepted, within a few minutes, it will be visible on the platform under the URL:

 ```url
 https://huntr.dev/bounties/${PackageVulnerabilityID}-${Package.Registry}-${Package.Name}